SphaeroX/alphasense-opc-n3/README.md

     - The first data set after power-on or an error should be discarded, as per the datasheet.
 This library handles the communication, but your application logic might need to account for this initial reading.
     - High humidity (>85% RH) can affect readings, causing particles to appear larger.
 This is a physical property of aerosols, not a sensor fault.

-## Upcoming Features

-### InfluxDB Integration
+## InfluxDB Integration
-The library will soon be extended with InfluxDB integration.
-This will enable:
-- Storage of particle measurements in a time-series database
-- Long-term analysis of air quality data
-- Easy visualization using tools like Grafana
-- Efficient handling of large data volumes

-The configuration files have already been prepared to support this integration.
+The example project writes all sensor data directly to an InfluxDB instance.
+In addition to the PM values and environmental measurements, the individual particle bin counts are stored as separate fields (`bin_00` to `bin_15`).
+This allows detailed analysis and visualization of the histogram data in tools like Grafana.

 ## License